• Skip to primary navigation

 • Easy to make, with simple instructions and readily available ingredients

-• Dietary friendly: healthy, vegan and gluten free, refined sugar-free, corn free, soy free* and nut free* (soy and nuts may be present in the type of milk you use)
+• Dietary friendly: vegan and gluten free, refined sugar-free, corn free, soy free* and nut free* (soy and nuts may be present in the type of milk you use)

 five golden muffins with one in half on a plate